kunzleigh/kla-firebase-poker/README.md

 # KlaScrumPoker

-This project was created using the Angular cli and Firebase cli
+This project was created using the Angular cli, Ionic cli and Firebase cli

+# Angular Web App (project director = /web)

 ## To run you will need
 * Node, we used 7.10, but any up to date version should work fine. https://nodejs.org/en/